PizzasBear/KashLang/README.md

-# Lang
+# Kash
-An interpreted lisp like language written in rust.
+Kash is an interpreted lisp like language written in rust.

 ### Function call
-The language is made almost entirely of function calls.
+Kash is made almost entirely of function calls.
 A function call is structured as a line, the first word in it is the function itself everything after is an argument of that function.
 The newline or a semicolon signifies the end of the function call.
 ```
 println "Hello World!"